 A nearby hill is christened with New Zealand’s longest place name – Taumata-whakatangihanga-kōauau-o-tamatea-turi-pūkaka-piki-maunga-horonuku-pōkai-whenua-ki-tānatahu, which means ‘the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as landeater, played his flute to his loved one’.

 Town located on the road and rail junction between Hawke’s Bay, Wairarapa and Manawatū, with a 2013 population of 1,401.
-The timber-milling town of Woodville grew up in the 1870s, and was known as ‘The Junction’.
+The timber-milling town of Woodville grew up in the 1870s, when it was known as ‘The Junction’.
 Its location made it seem an ideal site for a new town and it profited from an influx of road workers during this period.
 Dairy farms in its hinterland supported the township.
-The rail line from Napier reached Woodville in the 1880s, and the line from Palmerston North came in the 1890s.
+The rail line from Napier reached Woodville in the 1880s, and the line from Palmerston North arrived in the 1890s.
 However, by this time Dannevirke was the most important town in the district and Woodville failed to capitalise on its strategic location.

 Largest town in southern Hawke’s Bay, with a 2013 population of 5,043.
 Dannevirke is 101 km south-west of Hastings and 55 km north-east of Palmerston North.
 It is the main service centre for the rural hinterland of the district, and the headquarters for the Tararua District Council.
 Its Scandinavian heritage is demonstrated in the use of Viking iconography in the town.
 Its name commemorates a famous fortified wall in Denmark.

-The town was founded by Scandinavian immigrants, who were brought to New Zealand by the government in 1872 to fell the forest that covered much of southern Hawke’s Bay and to farm the cleared land.
-Ten acres (4 hectares) was set aside for the town, and each settler family got a 40-acre (16-hectare) farm block.
-Because the land around Dannevirke was not opened for settlement for a while after the town was founded, there was no farmed hinterland to support the town and it stagnated for the next decade.
+The town was founded by Scandinavian immigrants, who were brought to New Zealand by the government in 1872 to fell the forest that covered much of southern Hawke’s Bay and then farm the cleared land.
+Ten acres (4 hectares) was set aside for the town, and each settler family got a 40-acre (16-hectare) block.
+Because the land around Dannevirke was not opened for settlement for a while after the town was founded, there was no farmed hinterland to support the town and it stagnated for a decade.
 The arrival of the railway in 1884 kick-started growth and Dannevirke pulled ahead of other small towns in the district.
 Surrounding land was settled and dairy farms established, which also boosted the town.